dipampatel18/AWS-DeepRacer/README.md

 - Submit your model to a virtual race and have its performance ranked against other models in a virtual leaderboard.

-### The AWS DeepRacer Vehicle

-The AWS DeepRacer vehicle is a Wi-Fi enabled, physical vehicle that can drive itself on a physical track by using a reinforcement learning model.

-- You can manually control the vehicle, or deploy a model for the vehicle to drive autonomously.

-- The autonomous mode runs inference on the vehicle's compute module.
-Inference uses images that are captured from the camera that is mounted on the front.

-- A Wi-Fi connection allows the vehicle to download software.
-The connection also allows the user to access the device console to operate the vehicle by using a computer or mobile device.

-### The AWS DeepRacer League

-The DeepRacer League is an important component of AWS DeepRacer.
-The DeepRacer League is intended to foster communal learning and collaborative exploration through sharing and competition.

-With the DeepRacer League, you can have your development effort compared with other AWS DeepRacer developers in a physical or virtual racing event.
-Not only do you get a chance to win prizes, you also have a way to measure your reinforcement learning model.
-You can create opportunities to share your insights with other participants, to learn from each other, and to inspire each other.

 ### My Approach

 When I initially trained for a few times, I did a few mistakes